-Public health researcher connects rise in obesity to generational 'knowledge gap'February 5th, 2013 in Overweight and Obesity
+Public health researcher connects rise in obesity to generational 'knowledge gap'February 5, 2013 by Johnathan Mcginty in Medicine & Health / Overweight and Obesity

 A growing generational disconnect between adults and children is putting thousands of years of cultural tradition and culinary knowledge in southern Arizona in jeopardy, according to a recent study by a researcher in the University of Georgia College of Public Health.
 The impact of this "knowledge gap" could help to explain the rise of childhood obesity, Type II diabetes and cardiovascular disease in Native American and Mexican-American populations in Arizona.

 In her study, Colleen O'Brien Cherry, an assistant research scientist at the Center for Global Health in the College of Public Health, focused on white, Mexican-American and Native American children and adults in southern Arizona.
 Like Georgia, all segments of Arizona's population are battling an obesity problem and, in particular, the Tohono O'odham have one of the highest Type II diabetes rates of any ethnicity in the U.S.

 As an anthropologist, Cherry's research has centered on how changing environments impact the health and well-being of the population.
 Because of its diverse ecosystem fueled by significant rainfalls twice a year, the Sonoran Desert made for a logical place to evaluate.
 It is home to more than 60 species of mammals, 100 reptile species, 350 bird species and 2,000 plant species—425 of which are edible to humans.

 The Tohono O'odham, a Native American population native to the area, have a rich heritage of specializing in ethnobotany, using native plants for food and medicinal purposes.